mainmatter/mainmatter.com/_posts/2020-09-28-html-first-gllimmer-components.md

 [Ember Octane edition](https://blog.emberjs.com/2019/12/20/octane-is-here.html)
 back in December was one of Ember's biggest releases, bringing with it modern and streamlined APIs.
-At the core of the release are tracked properties and Glimmer components, which go hand in hand for reasons you will see later.
-While Octane, and subsequently Glimmer components, has been out for quite some time, you are likely using Ember (or classic) components in your application.
+At the core of the release are tracked properties and Glimmer components.
+While
+Octane has been out for quite some time, and subsequently Glimmer components, you are likely using Ember (or classic) components in your application.
 To give some context as to the impact of Glimmer components in the Ember mental model, I'll be introducing Glimmer components as they relate to classic components.